Special Relativity -- Applications to astronomy and the accelerator physics: Relativity and Electrodynamics

-The difference between covariant and non-covariant particle trajectories was never understood.
-So, physicists did not appreciate that there was a contribution to the radiation from relativistic kinematics effects.
-At this point, a reasonable question arises: why the error in radiation theory should have so long remained undetected?
+The distinction between covariant and non-covariant particle trajectories was never fully understood.
+As a result, physicists failed to recognize the contribution of relativistic kinematic effects to radiation.
+This oversight naturally raises an important question: why did this error in radiation theory remain undetected for so long?

-In order to answer this question, we shall discuss the subject more mathematically.
-For an arbitrary parameter $v/c$ covariant calculations of the radiation process is very difficult.
-There are, however, circumstances in which calculations can be greatly simplified.
-As example of such circumstance is a non-relativistic radiation setup.
-The non-relativistic asymptote provides the essential simplicity of the covariant calculation.
-The reason is that the non-relativistic assumption implies the dipole approximation which is of great practical significance.
-In accounting only for the dipole part of the radiation we neglect all information about the electron trajectory That means that the dipole radiation does not show any sensitivity to the difference between covariant and non-covariant particle trajectories.
+To address this question, we will analyze the subject more mathematically.
+For an arbitrary velocity parameter $v/c$, performing covariant calculations of the radiation process is highly challenging.
+However, in certain cases, significant simplifications arise.
+One such case is the non-relativistic radiation regime.
+The non-relativistic asymptotic limit offers a fundamental simplification for covariant calculations.
+This is because the non-relativistic assumption justifies the dipole approximation, which is of great practical importance.
+When considering only the dipole component of radiation, all details of the electron trajectory are effectively ignored.
+Consequently, dipole radiation is completely insensitive to the distinction between covariant and non-covariant particle trajectories. \footnote{Similarly, the ultrarelativistic asymptotic limit also simplifies covariant calculations.
+This is due to the paraxial approximation, which naturally follows from the ultrarelativistic assumption.
+More details on this effect will be discussed in the next chapter.}

 We want now to solve electrodynamics equations mathematically in a general way and consider the radiation associated with the succeeding terms in (multi-pole) expansion of the field in powers of the ratio $v/c$.
-Radiation theory is naturally developed in the space-frequency domain, as one is usually interested in radiation properties at a given position in space and at a certain frequency.
-In this book we define the relation between temporal and frequency domain via the following definition of Fourier transform pair:
+Radiation theory is naturally developed in the space-frequency domain, as one is usually interested in radiation properties at a given position in space and at a certain frequency.\footnote{In this book we define the relation between temporal and frequency domain via the following definition of Fourier transform pair: $\bar{f}(\omega) = \int_{-\infty}^{\infty} dt~ f(t) \exp(i \omega t ) \leftrightarrow f(t) = \frac{1}{2\pi}\int_{-\infty}^{\infty} d\omega \bar{f}(\omega) \exp(-i \omega t)$.}